Russia denies looking for pretext to invade Ukraine

 Asked Monday about the possibility of Russian missile deployment to Cuba and Venezuela, Kremlin spokesman Dmitry Peskov told reporters that “Russia is thinking about how to ensure its security in the context of the current situation.”

 Yuras Karmanau reported from Kyiv, Ukraine.
-Frank Jordans contributed to this report from Berlin.
+Frank Jordans in Berlin and Aritz Parra in Madrid contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.